UmithanGoktolga/UAV_Rental/uav-rental-main/README.md

 # uav-rental
-Here is detailed explanations for Models and Views:
+Here is detailed explanations for Models, Views and Forms:

 --Views.py--